Code-Institute-Submissions/milestone-4-INVITATIONS/README.md

 ## User Stories

 ### Customer Stories
-1. How do I search for invitations using a word or phrase?
+1. How do I search for products using a word or phrase?
-2. How do I find invitations by category?
+2. How do I find products by category?
 3. How do I find newly listed products?
 4. How do I find featured products?
-5. How do I order products?
+5. How can I view more details about a product?
-6. How can I personalise an invite?
+6. How do I add products to my shopping cart?
 7. How can I view/edit my shopping cart contents?
+8. How can I personalise an invite?
+9. How do I checkout and pay?
-8. How can I view my previous orders?
+10. How can I view my previous orders?
-9. How do I update my profile information?
+11. How do I update my profile information?
-10. How do I review a product I have purchased?
+12. How do I review a product I have purchased?
-11. How can I edit a review I have made?
+13. How can I edit a review I have made?
-12. How can I delete a review I have made?
+14. How can I delete a review I have made?

 ### Administrator Stories
 1. How do I add new products?